 As a result, COAG adopted the National Strategy for Disaster Resilience: Building our nation's resilience to disasters in February 2011.
 The strategy provides high-level, strategic direction and guidance for new or ongoing disaster resilience work.

 The strategy is complemented by policies including:

-- Australian Government’s Critical Infrastructure Resilience Strategy is the nation's approach to critical infrastructure resilience with a strong focus on business-government partnerships.
+- Australian Government’s Critical Infrastructure Resilience Strategy (2015) and Policy Statement (2015) inform the nation's approach to critical infrastructure resilience with a strong focus on business-government partnerships.